wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 > 💡 Attempt to install all the ESigns!
 Do not just try a few and give up because all of them were revoked. <br>

-8. Go to your phone's Home Screen and wait for the ESign/KSign app to appear.
+8. Go to your home screen and wait for the ESign/KSign app to appear.
 Click on it and make sure you don't get an integrity error (if you do, delete it and download another ESign/KSign).
 If you get an "Untrusted Developer" error, continue reading this guide.

-> ⚠️ If no application appears on your homescreen, read KSign Troubleshooting.
+> ⚠️ If no KSign/ESign appears on your home screen after you click Allow, read [KSign Troubleshooting](https://wezington-works.gitbook.io/delta-docs/internal-sideloading/ksign-troubleshooting#what-to-do-if-you-cannot-access-khoindvn). <br>

 9. Go to Settings → General → VPN and Device Management.
-Trust the enterprise app (and restart if required).
+Under Enterprise Apps, click on the certificate name and trust it (if you get asked to restart your phone, do so.
+It will show a "Ready to Install Profile" screen where you will need to enter your password to confirm that you want to install the profile/certificate).
 10. Download the Delta IPA by going to [https://deltaexploits.gg](https://deltaexploits.gg). **Open this in Safari, not the Discord browser preview.**
 > If you cannot access the website, look [here](https://wezington-works.gitbook.io/delta-docs/information/delta-websites).
 11. Use one of the methods below (depending on if you are using KSign or ESign):